LERCAutomation/DataBuffer-UserGuide/execute/execute.rst

 Output results
 ==============

-The output records are saved in the GIS layer specified by the user when the tool was run. :numref:`figResults` shows an example of an output layer with some records ``clustered`` because they are from the same input layer, have the same key column values are within the specified distance of each other.
+The output records are saved in the GIS layer specified by the user when the tool was run. :numref:`figResults` shows an example of an output layer with some records **clustered** because they are from the same input layer, have the same key column values and are within the specified distance of each other.

 .. _figResults: